Micro Betting Explained

 PROS

-• Has the potential for frequent wins due to the several opportunities available
+• Has the potential for frequent wins due to the several markets available

 CONS

-• High potential for rapid loss of funds due to the frequency of available bets
+• High potential for losses due to the higher frequency of bets

 • Limited time to analyze and make decisions

-• Latency or time lag of streaming can prove disadvantageous for fans with poor connection
+• Latency or time lag of streaming can be disadvantageous with a poor network connection

-• Micro betting poses a high risk for responsible gaming issues
+• Micro betting poses a high risk for problem gamblers

 Is Micro Betting Worth It?